Cornelia Connelly: Death and legacy

 Cornelia Connelly died on 18 April 1879, at St Leonards-on-Sea, Sussex, where she had established Mayfield School; at her request, she was buried there.
 Today, the Sisters of the Holy Child Jesus are active in fourteen countries, striving to live the apostolic life as Cornelia did, seeking to meet the wants of the age through works of spiritual mercy.
 They are engaged in education and related spiritual and pastoral ministries.

 Despite the strained economy of her Sussex school, Cornelia Connelly insisted on maintaining day schools for those who could afford tuition, as well as free schools for those who could not.
 She introduced Greek and Latin writers in translation for her brightest female pupils – courses that were otherwise reserved for male pupils.
 Amidst the Darwinian revolution, she had her pupils learn geology.
 She encouraged them to dabble in art, music, and drama, even to dance waltz and polka, as well as playing whist.
 Her attitude towards discipline was unusual in that a school to her was meant to be home, with the nuns as mothers who should love, trust and respect their pupils.
 Disliking the customary convent rules of constant surveillance, she encouraged mutual trust and respect for different talents.

 In 1992, the Catholic Church proclaimed Cornelia as Venerable.

+Cornelia Connelly High School, named after Cornelia, was established in 1961 by the Sisters of the Society of the Holy Child Jesus, which Cornelia had founded.
+It was one of thirteen Holy Child schools in the world, and through the Holy Child Exchange Program, students could spend part of their school year at other Holy Child schools in the U.S., England, Ireland, or Ghana.
+The school’s Board of Trustees voted in October 2019 to close the school permanently at the end of the 2019–20 academic year, citing "years of diminishing enrollment, increased debt, and shortfalls in fundraising efforts."